List of Mayflower passengers: Passenger activities and care

 Passengers would pass the time by reading by candlelight or playing cards and games such as nine men's morris.
 Meals on board were cooked by the firebox, which was an iron tray with sand in it on which a fire was built.
 This was risky because it was kept in the waist of the ship.
 Passengers made their own meals from rations that were issued daily and food was cooked for a group at a time.

 Upon arrival in America, the harsh climate and scarcity of fresh food were exacerbated by the shortness of provisions due to the delay in departure.
 Living in these extremely close and crowded quarters, several passengers developed scurvy, a disease caused by a deficiency of vitamin C. At the time the use of lemons or limes to counter this disease was unknown, and the usual dietary sources of vitamin C in fruits and vegetables had been depleted, since these fresh foods could not be stored for long periods without their becoming rotten.
 Passengers who developed scurvy experienced symptoms such as bleeding gums, teeth falling out, and stinking breath.
 Passengers consumed large amounts of alcohol such as beer with meals.
 This was known to be safer than water, which often came from polluted sources causing diseases.
 All food and drink was stored in barrels known as "hogsheads".

 No cattle or beasts of draft or burden were brought on the journey, but there were pigs, goats, and poultry.
 Some passengers brought family pets such as cats and birds.
-Peter Browne took his large bitch mastiff, and John Goodman brought along his spaniel.
+Peter Browne took his large mastiff, and John Goodman brought along his spaniel.

 The passenger William Mullins brought 126 pairs of shoes and 13 pairs of boots in his luggage.
 Other items included oiled leather and canvas suits, stuff gowns and leather and stuff breeches, shirts, jerkins, doublets, neckcloths, hats and caps, hose, stockings, belts, piece goods, and haberdashery.
 At his death, his estate consisted of extensive footwear and other items of clothing, and made his daughter Priscilla and her husband John Alden quite prosperous.